KarrLab/intro_to_wc_modeling/docs/concepts_skills/scientific_communication/writing_manuscripts.rst

 ------------------------
 Abstracts should follow this hour-glass structure

 #.
-Introduce the broader problem which you have tried to solve and why is significant
+Introduce the broader problem that you have tried to solve and explain why it is significant
 #.
-Describe what specific problem you have tried to solve
+Describe the specific problem you have tried to solve
 #.
-Describe why the problem had not yet been solved
+Explain why the problem has not been solved previously
 #.
 Describe how you innovatively solved the problem
 #.
 Describe the results of your work
 #.
 Describe the broader significance of your results

 Abstracts are generally limited to 200-250 words.

-See `Nature's annotated abstract <http://www.nature.com/nature/authors/gta/Letter_bold_para.doc>`_ for more information about how to write an abstract for a manuscript.
+See `Nature's annotated abstract <https://www.nature.com/documents/nature-summary-paragraph.pdf>`_ for more information about how to write an abstract for a manuscript.

-How to to format a manuscript for submission
+How to format a manuscript for submission
 --------------------------------------------
 Below are general guidelines for formatting manuscripts for submission to journals.
-Before submitting to a journal, also reviewing the journal's submission guidelines.
+Before submitting to a journal, also review the journal's submission guidelines.

 * Layout